 Please furnish a brief description of the manner in which individual employees' motor vehicle allowances are calculated.

-Determining motor vehicle allowances as set amounts per grade usually results in some degree of tax
+Determining motor vehicle allowances as set amounts per grade usually results in some degree of tax exposure.

 Do employees' spouses travel together with your employees on business trips?

 How to Survive a SARS Vat Audit